Katie Porter: Career

 Porter was a law clerk for Judge Richard S. Arnold of the United States Court of Appeals for the 8th Circuit in Little Rock, Arkansas.
 She practiced with the law firm of Stoel Rives LLP in Portland, Oregon, and was the project director for the National Conference of Bankruptcy Judges' Business Bankruptcy Project.

 Porter was an associate professor of law at the University of Nevada, Las Vegas School of Law.
 In 2005, she joined the faculty of the University of Iowa College of Law as an associate professor, becoming a full professor there in 2011.
 Also in 2011, she became a tenured professor at the University of California, Irvine School of Law.

-Porter's textbook Modern Consumer Law addresses consumer laws in light of Dodd–Frank and the Consumer Financial Protection Bureau.
+In 2008, Porter testified before the House Subcommittee on Financial Institutions and Consumer Credit alongside then-Harvard Law Professor Elizabeth Warren on a proposed Credit Cardholders' Bill of Rights, which was later signed into law.

-In March 2012, California Attorney General Kamala Harris appointed Porter to be the state's independent monitor of banks in a nationwide $25 billion mortgage settlement.
+In March 2012, California attorney general Kamala Harris appointed Porter to be the state's independent monitor of banks in a nationwide $25 billion mortgage settlement.
 As monitor, she oversaw the banks' implementation of $9.5 billion in settlement reforms for Californians.
+In 2015, Porter consulted for Ocwen.
+Porter's 2016 textbook Modern Consumer Law addresses consumer laws in light of Dodd–Frank and the Consumer Financial Protection Bureau.